 Blueland – Non-Toxic Surface Cleaners, Foaming Hand Soap and Dish Soap Powder

 Blueland’s catch phrase is “refill is the new recycle” and their whole cleaning system is built on a dedication to the environment.
 Though their reusable bottles are plastic, I have to say they are pleasantly sturdy, chic and likely to last a lifetime (it’s the one I use in the lead image of this post).
 Their refills come in tablet form wrapped in compostable paper.
 All the packaging I received was plastic-free and compostable or recyclable.
 So far I’m loving the lemon scent and the cleaner has worked very well.
-They also carry glass and bathroom cleaner but I was waiting to order those until I tested out the first.
+My only gripe is that the plastic spray bottles have broken several times, so don’t get the starter kit.
+Rather buy your own spray bottle at the hardware store and add the refill tablets.
 Refill tablets run at $2 and make 20 ounces of cleaner.
 If you order a 6 pack at once, you’ll likely be set for the year and it’s certainly cheaper and greener than anything you would buy at the supermarket, even with shipping.
 We recently got their powder dish soap and plastic shaker bottle and love this solution for the kitchen sink.
 And their hand soap bottle is glass and works very well.

 Follain – Non-Toxic Liquid Hand Soap or Soap Bars